 If you want to know if your habits are causing you to gain back some or all your excess weight, keep a food and exercise diary.
 Keep accurate records for a week or two, then check your results.
 Pay attention to the following weight-gaining habits.

 When recording your eating habits, don’t just pay attention to what you eat and how much.
-Also record the environment and circumstances, as well as the ways you feel.
+Also, record the environment and circumstances, as well as the ways you feel.
 Sometimes, we can get caught up in emotional eating and not know it.
-If you tend to overeat when stressed or social eating is your emotional crutch, your food diary will make your bad habits more apparent, allowing you to follow healthier habits to reinvigorate your weight loss.
+Tend to overeat when stressed, or social eating is your emotional crutch.
+Your food diary will make your bad habits more apparent, allowing you to follow healthier habits to reinvigorate your weight loss.

 Eating After You’re Full:

 When eating meals, try to eat on smaller plates.
 Sometimes, we feel the need to eat everything we’re presented with.
 If you are used to large plates, you may feel you have to consume the entire serving, even if you’re already full.
-Instead of eating with your eyes, pay attention to your stomach, so you can stop eating whenever you feel satiated.
+Instead of eating with your eyes, pay attention to your stomach to stop eating when you feel satiated.

 Do you ever find yourself in a food loop, where you find yourself consuming meals and snacks all day long?
 This usually happens when food is readily available.
 Try removing food from your immediate environment or setting a timer and allowing yourself to eat small amounts only once every three or four hours.
 These tactics can help with continuous eating, which can pack on the pounds without you noticing.

-Eating an entire box, carton, or container of anything is never good for weight loss.
+Eating a box, carton, or container is unhealthy for weight loss.
 If you can’t control yourself around certain types of foods, get them out of your house.
-Remove them from your environment and stuff your pantries and fridge with healthier options instead.
-Stick to foods high in fiber and protein so you feel fuller longer and so you won’t be so apt to overeat.
+Remove them from your environment and stuff your pantries and fridge with healthier options.
+Stick to foods high in fiber and protein so you feel fuller longer and won’t be so apt to overeat.

 Regular Fast Food:

-Fast food is convenient, but that’s about all it’s good for.
+Fast food is convenient, but that’s all it’s good for.
 For best results and to keep weight regain at bay, strive to eat fast food sparingly.
-Use it as a treat occasionally and stick with home-cooked options for much of your dietary intake.
+Use it as a treat occasionally, and stick with home-cooked options for much of your dietary intake.

 How to Treat Weight Regain as a Bariatric Patient

-There are five steps to handling weight regain after you’ve undergone a bariatric procedure.
+There are five steps to handling weight regain after a bariatric procedure.

 Recognize That Obesity is a Disease

 The entire reason you underwent bariatric surgery was that you could not lose the weight on your own.
 That’s to be commended.
-You finally took a stand and stood up to obesity and you chose health!
+You finally took a stand and stood up to obesity, and you chose health!
 Just because you had bariatric surgery doesn’t mean the fight against obesity was won.
-It’s going to be a long, arduous battle, but you can win…if you don’t let minor setbacks like weight regain derail your motivation for wanting to lose weight.
+It will be a long, arduous battle, but you can win…if you don’t let minor setbacks like weight regain derail your motivation for wanting to lose weight.
 Keep your eyes on the prize and envision yourself in a new body and wearing a new wardrobe.
-Even when a few pounds have crept back, envisioning success is sometimes all it takes to get your motivation revving again and your weight loss efforts back on track.
+Even when a few pounds have crept back, envisioning success is sometimes all it takes to revive your motivation and your weight loss efforts.

 Follow Your Bariatric Surgeon’s Advice

 Your weight loss surgeon gave you instructions for following a healthy lifestyle.
 This advice is part of every patient’s bariatric treatment.
-Follow that advice to the letter and you’re very likely to succeed along your weight loss journey, even with a few minor setbacks.
+Follow that advice to the letter, and you’ll likely succeed along your weight loss journey, even with minor setbacks.

 Your surgeon will tell you which foods to fill your plate with.
-You’ll learn exactly how much of each type of food to eat, and how much exercise you should be getting each day.
+You’ll learn exactly how much of each type of food to eat and how much exercise you should get each day.
 Don’t feel like you must become a dietary and fitness expert right out of the gate.
-Living a healthy lifestyle isn’t a speed race, it’s a slow-to-the-win marathon.
+Living a healthy lifestyle isn’t a speed race; it’s a slow-to-the-win marathon.
 Treat it as such and try to have some fun along the way.
-Eating right and exercising doesn’t have to be boring, after all.
+Eating right and exercising don’t have to be boring, after all.

 Avoid Snacking or Grazing

 Changing your eating habits is never easy.
 Grabbing a handy snack keeps you full all day long.
-Fullness represents comfort, and so maybe you’ve become used to snacking all day to comfort yourself.
-You can try to replace more harmful snacks with healthier ones, such as carrot sticks in place of cookies or fruit instead of digging into the cereal box.
-Eventually, you should strive to go without snacking entirely.
-Try drinking more water between meals and getting some exercise to eliminate bored-eating.
+Fullness represents comfort, so maybe you’ve become used to snacking all day to comfort yourself.
+You can try replacing more harmful snacks with healthier ones, such as carrot sticks instead of cookies or fruit, instead of digging into the cereal box.
+Eventually, it would be best to strive to go without snacking entirely.
+Try drinking more water between meals and getting some exercise to eliminate boredom.
 Keeping a food diary can also help you avoid mindless snacking.
 It’s amazing seeing just how much you eat daily when you’re writing down every morsel.

-You should never feel like you’re forced to undergo your weight loss journey all on your own.
+You should never feel forced to undergo your weight loss journey alone.
 For one, your bariatric surgeon will keep up with your aftercare with regular follow-up visits.
-You should direct any questions or concerns you have about post-bariatric weight gain to your surgeon, who may have customized answers you can benefit from.
+It would be best if you directed any questions or concerns about post-bariatric weight gain to your surgeon, who may have customized answers you can benefit from.

-You can add to your surgeon’s support by seeking out a support group or starting one of your own.
+You can support your surgeon by seeking a support group or starting your own.
 Having like-minded people to bounce ideas off of can be extremely beneficial.
 That’s especially true when you’re all going through the same post-bariatric experience.